 If the information in your press release is under embargo, make that absolutely clear to the journalists receiving it by putting the embargo date in red and bold at the top of your release, along with the timezone you’re issuing it in.

-Put simply, an embargo, according to Wikipedia is ‘a request or requirement by a source that the information or news provided by that source not be published until a certain date or certain conditions have been met.’
+What’s an embargo?
+It’s essentially a request or requirement by the news source that any information provided is not to be published until a specific date or until certain conditions have been met.

-This means that you are giving the journalist enough time to look at your press release, then if they want to cover it, they then have enough time to upload it and schedule it for publishing on the day you tell them.
+This means that you’re giving the journalist enough time to look at your press release, then if they want to cover it, they have enough time to upload it and schedule it for publishing on the day you tell them.

-When you’re talking about who (you!), make sure you include any information that demonstrates the experience of your team.
+When you’re talking about who (you!), ensure you include any information that demonstrates your team’s experience.

 If you’re announcing a new game, your first paragraph might look like this: